Year of the Five Emperors: Pertinax

-Pertinax gained his political clout by moving his way up the military ranks.
-He was proconsul of Africa, making him the first of several emperors who began their political careers in Africa.
+Pertinax gained his position by rising through the military ranks.
+He became proconsul of Africa, making him the first of several emperors who began their political careers in Africa.
 Since most of the nobles had been murdered in the New Year's Eve massacre, Pertinax was one of the few high-ranking officials left to become the new emperor.
-Pertinax faced early difficulties due to the empire's crumbling financial situation and the accusations that he was complicit in the assassination of Commodus.
+He faced early difficulties due to the empire's crumbling financial situation and accusations that he was complicit in the assassination of Commodus.
 He may also have been accused of the murder of Cleander, Commodus' associate, whose murder had triggered Commodus' paranoia.

-Pertinax was a great contrast to Commodus.
-He was disciplined, but lost the favor of the Praetorian Guard when he refused to pay their donativum and began revoking privileges given to them by Commodus.
-When confronted by the Praetorian Guard he was unable to negotiate a peace, and was subsequently killed by the Guard.
+Pertinax's discipline made a great contrast to Commodus, but he lost the favor of the Praetorian Guard when he refused to pay their donativum and began revoking their privileges under Commodus.
+When confronted by the Praetorians, he was unable to negotiate a peace and was killed.

-Following the death of Pertinax, the Praetorian Guard proceeded to auction off the Purple to the highest bidder.
+Following his death, the Praetorian Guard proceeded to auction off the throne to the highest bidder.

 Didius Julianus

 Didius Julianus gained power as proconsul of Africa, succeeding Pertinax in that position.
 Julianus was not just given the position of emperor after Pertinax's death.
-He had competition in Pertinax's father-in-law, Sulpicianus.
-The only way that Julianus gained the throne was by outbidding Sulpicianus for the amount he would pay the troops, thus gaining the favour of the Praetorian Guard.
-Julianus was originally accused of being Pertinax's murderer.
-Two public figures used the public's fear to take advantage of this crisis: Pescennius Niger, the governor of Syria, and Septimius Severus.
-Twelve days after Pertinax's murder, Severus declared himself emperor in place of Julianus.
-The mobs, who regarded Julianus unfavorably, called on Pescennius Niger for assistance.
-However, Severus, in Pannonia, was closest to Rome, and reached the capital first with his troops.
-Julianus was executed on June 1 on the orders of Severus, just two months after Pertinax was killed.
+He had competition in Pertinax's father-in-law, Sulpicianus, but Julianus outbid him by promising even higher pay for the Praetorian Guard.
+Julianus was widely suspected of Pertinax's murder.
+Two public figures used the public's fear to take advantage of this crisis: Pescennius Niger, governor of Syria, and Septimius Severus, who declared himself emperor twelve days after Pertinax's death.
+The anti-Julianus mobs called on Pescennius Niger for assistance, but Severus, in Pannonia, was closest to Rome.
+He reached the capital first with his troops and executed Julianus on 1 June, just two months after Pertinax.